wbolster/plyvel/doc/api.rst

                           (optional)
       :param bytes stop: the stop key (exclusive) of the iterator range (optional)
+      :param bool include_start: whether to include the start key in the range
+      :param bool include_stop: whether to include the stop key in the range
       :param bool include_key: whether to include keys in the returned data
       :param bool include_value: whether to include values in the returned data
       :param bool verify_checksums: whether to verify checksums